xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 <div class="lab-news-box" markdown="1">

-[09/2026] Welcome Yuan to join FIL as a PhD student!
+[09/2026] Welcome Zhenyue and Yuan to join FIL as PhD students!

 [07/2026] A candidate has been awarded an **University of Exeter - Paris-Saclay PhD scholarship** and will join FIL later this year.